 As our courses are reviewed regularly as part of our quality assurance framework, the modules you can choose from may vary from that shown here.

-The Geography course offers three/four compulsory single modules:
+The Geography course offers three/five compulsory single modules:

 - Introduction to Human Geography (Semester 1, single and combined honours)

 - Geography of the Oxford Region (Semester 1, single and combined honours)

 - Investigating Geography (Semester 1, Single Honours only)

 - Introduction to Physical Geography (Semester 2, single and combined honours)